Energinet-DataHub/energy-origin/doc/architecture/domains/auth.md

 ## Tokens

-It is important to understand there is one token meant for outside the cluster and one meant for inside the cluster.
-Both these tokens are made by the Auth domain.
-The back-facing tokens relays user details and related information to each domain, so they never has to ask for additional information.
-The front-facing tokens relays user settings to the frontend.
+Tokens relays both user details and related information to each domain, so no domain has to ask for additional information.

-**Front-facing token**: Frontend-oriented roles/features/capabilities
 ```jsonc
 {
   "sub": "1234567890",